MarioLFB/Revixa-frontend/README.md

 ### User Requirements and Expectations

 - An intuitive, easy-to-navigate interface that simplifies the process of browsing and contributing reviews.
-- Clear and consistent responses for actions like registration, login, and posting reviews by Admins or comments.
+- Clear and consistent responses for actions like registration, login/logout, posting comments and likes.
-- Visual feedback for actions such as submitting a review, leaving a comment, or updating a profile.
+- Visual feedback for actions such as leaving a comment, or updating a profile.
 - Accessibility features to ensure inclusivity for users with various needs.
 - Responsive design for an optimal experience on both mobile and desktop devices.
 - Secure authentication and profile management to protect user data and enhance trust.